notmuch/notmuch/doc/notmuch-emacs.rst

 notmuch-tag-undo
 ----------------

-Each notmuch buffer supporting tagging operations (i.e buffers in :any:`notmuch-show`, :any:`notmuch-search`, :any:`notmuch-tree`, and
+Each notmuch buffer supporting tagging operations (i.e. buffers in :any:`notmuch-show`, :any:`notmuch-search`, :any:`notmuch-tree`, and
 :any:`notmuch-unthreaded` mode) keeps a local stack of tagging operations.
 These can be undone via :any:`notmuch-tag-undo`.
 By default